soniacweb/SEI-HW-rockpaperscissors/README.md

 ### Scores

-To update the score, I had to write up a seperate function.
+To update the score, I had to write up a seperate function, isolating the classes that needed updating.

 ```const updateScore = () => {
       const playerScore = document.querySelector('.player-score p')